Spring in the gardens at Mottistone

 Taking a stroll through the orchard, under the fruit trees, is like walking through an avenue of pink and white confetti as the apple, cherry and crab apple trees blossom high above.
 Nestled around the trunks, and lining the path between the fruit trees, white and golden narcissi are opening their trumpets in the spring sunshine.
 And across the banks 'Little Witch' and jonquil narcissi fill the gardens with delicate colour and fragrance.
 From late April, at the very top of the gardens, a carpet of bluebells covers the woodland floor in Shearn Place.

-Additionally, the garden team planted around 1,800 bulbs of delicate crocus and Leucojum, a relative of the snowdrop, which shares its nodding white bells (and known as the 'spring snowdrop').
+Additionally, the garden team planted around 1,800 bulbs of delicate crocus and Leucojum vernum - a relative of the snowdrop, sharing its nodding white bells (and known as the 'spring snowdrop').
 In May and June the elegant star-shaped flowers of Camassia will appear on the banks by the courtyard, accompanied by clusters of Leucojum aestivum ('summer snowdrop').
-And if the April showers have been kind, the purple petals of Iris should flower across the banks, warmed by the May sunshine.
+And if the April showers have been kind, purple-petalled Iris will also flower here, warmed by the May sunshine.

 Just by the organic vegetable patch is our plant propagation area.
 Here our gardeners nurture new plants for the garden and visitors, and in spring you’ll see plenty of new growth.
 If you’ve been inspired by nature, you can take home some new spring colour for your own garden in our plant sales area.

 Bright and shady